dalpert/pickEm/readme.md

     - You can leave the flask app running while making a code change, just be sure to clear the cache in the web browser and reload the page and your code changes will appear.
     - Enter ```ctrl + c``` to stop the flask app.

-5.)
+6.)
 Create and push your changes to a remote branch.
 ```bash
 git push -u origin <newBranchName>
 ```

-6.)
+7.)
 Go to this branch in the GitHub UI and create a pull request.

   - To complete your PR, you will need at least one person's approval.
-  - Completing the PR will deploy these changes to the website.
+  - Completing the PR will automatically deploy your changes to the website.